BoofOof32/BazingaPrime/README.md

   * select a directory for Metaforce to extract to (The shorter the directory path is, the better, so sorta like `C:\Metaforce` or `/home/Metaforce` for Linux)
   * Click `Extract` then select your iso of Metroid Prime
 * once it's done extracting, download this git repository (`git clone https://github.com/BoofOof32/BazingaPrime.git`.
 Or download a Zip of the repo)
+* In the extraction directory, go into the MP1 folder and drag and drop the folders from the Bazinga Prime folder into the MP1 folder to replace all the textures
 * Then open `Metaforce-gui` again and click `package`
 * Enjoy